 17. Review and evaluate the performance of the Chief Audit Executive (CAE) at least annually, and convey the assessment to the Board and the Chief Executive Officer.
 The CAE shall have a direct reporting relationship to the Committee, and the Committee, at its discretion, shall have the authority to (i) approve the appointment of, (ii) direct the replacement of, and (iii) determine the compensation of the CAE, subject to approval by the Compensation, Nominating and Corporate Governance Committee where necessary.

-18. Review the significant recommendations made to management by the internal auditing department and management’s responses.
+18. Review the significant recommendations made to management by the Risk Control Services department and management’s responses.

-19. Discuss with the independent auditor and management the internal audit department responsibilities, budget and staffing and any recommended changes in the planned scope of the internal audit.
+19. Discuss with the independent auditor and management the Risk Control Services department responsibilities, budget and staffing and any recommended changes in the planned scope of the internal audit and loan review activities.

 Compliance Oversight Responsibilities